 I will be based at the industrial design department of TU/Eindhoven in the Netherlands for one month, where I'll be teaching an intensive graduate-level design studio module course on slow interaction and beginning work on some new projects!

-At the 2015 Computer-Human Interaction (CHI) conference, I'm (i) presenting a paper investigating long-term interactions with slow technology in the Reflecting on Design Reflection session, (ii) judging the Student Design Competition, (iii) supporting my co-authors Audrey Desjardins and Ron Wakkary when they present our paper on HCI research on the home which surprisingly takes place in the 'HCI in the Home' session, (iv) chairing the Digital Content and Collections session, and (v) eating as much Korean food as possible.
+At the 2015 Computer-Human Interaction (CHI) conference in Seoul, Korea, I'm (i) presenting a paper investigating long-term interactions with slow technology in the Reflecting on Design Reflection session, (ii) judging the Student Design Competition, (iii) supporting my co-authors Audrey Desjardins and Ron Wakkary when they present our paper on HCI research on the home which surprisingly takes place in the 'HCI in the Home' session, (iv) chairing the Digital Content and Collections session, and (v) eating as much Korean food as possible.

 I'll be giving a special invited research colloquium presentation in the Graduate School of Media Design at Keio University in Tokyo, Japan.
 This talk draws on a portion of my design research projects that were part of my dissertation research and highlights my more recent research.

 I'll be giving an presentation to Dr. Tawanna Dillahunt's pervasive computing graduate class in the School of Information at University of Michigan on best practices for doing the User Enactments design method.